Sure Dividend

 We have created a full list of all 68 Dividend Aristocrats, along with important metrics like P/E ratios and dividend yields, which you can download by clicking on the link below:

-ADP’s long history of dividend growth is the result of a strong business model and huge competitive advantages.
+ADP’s long history of dividend growth is the result of a strong business model and durable competitive advantages.
+This has led to domination of its core markets for decades.
+To quote legendary investor Warren Buffett, ADP has a wide economic moat.

 This article will review ADP’s fundamentals and discuss whether the stock is trading at an attractive enough valuation to buy now.